Carlos Grangel

-Carlos Grangel (born 1963 in Barcelona) is a Spanish-born character designer for animated films.
+Carlos Grangel (born 28 November 1963 in Barcelona) is a Spanish character designer for animated films.

 Career

 He started out as a comic book artist, drawing Fix und Foxi for the German market from the mid-80s to 1994 and Disney comics (Brer Rabbit) for the Dutch market in 1994/95.
 Afterwards he moved to DreamWorks Animation, where his credits include The Road to El Dorado (2000), Spirit: Stallion of the Cimarron (2002), Shark Tale (2004) and Madagascar (2005).
 He also worked on Tim Burton's Corpse Bride (2005).

 He owns Grangel Studios along with his brother Jordi.
 He loves challenges such as creating Nemo.